 Eat foods containing a lot of fruits and vegetables, with whole grains.
 Avoid processed meat/foods (like sausage, hotdogs, etc).
-Cut down on your consumption of red meat (the type that is sold in the market from a cow (beef), rather, eat more white meats like Chicken, Turkey, fish.
+Cut down on your consumption of red meat (the type that is sold in the market from cow (beef), rather, eat more white meats like Chicken, Turkey, and fish.
 This would help reduce the chances of developing the disease.

 Try to maintain a healthy weight by exercising daily/regularly.

 Alcohol & smoking pose a very high risk to our health and well-being.
 They are known to cause a lot of serious medical conditions and complications, especially when consumed in excessive amounts.
 STOP smoking totally and Cut down alcohol intake.